 Some helpful secrets:

 - The orange juice can be fresh-squeezed, from a carton, or from concentrate—use what’s already in your kitchen.

 - This is one recipe where either butter or oil is fine.
 I often use olive oil, and the muffins are delightful, though butter is delicious…

 - Try substituting a bit of the flour for flax meal, oat flour, or other whole grain flours for extra heartiness.

 - To plump up your raisins, let them soak for fifteen minutes in really hot water.
 You’ll look like a professional baker.

 - Feel free to add dried cranberries or walnuts or other caprices to your own muffins.

-- This recipe easily doubles, which is great for lazy cooks.
+- This recipe easily doubles, which is great for lazy cooks or big families.